ElFalch/seabird-survey-simulator/README.md

 - [Autoprefixer](https://autoprefixer.github.io) to add css prefixes required for consistency across browsers.

+- [Conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) messages were used to describe each stage of the development of this project in a clear, consistant format.

 ## Code from external sources

 General game layout and JS taken from: https://www.youtube.com/watch?v=riDzcEQbX6k